DSupps/Credit_Risk_Analysis/README.md

 ![combo_classification_report](https://user-images.githubusercontent.com/36451701/129460736-eda47aad-3b26-4be5-8599-0c853f49e2b7.png)

-   - We do see an increase accuarcy score (63%) over the ClusterCentroids model (51%) but still about same as RandomOverSampler and SMOTE models accuarcy scores.
+   - We do see an increase accuracy  score (63%) over the ClusterCentroids model (51%) but still about same as RandomOverSampler and SMOTE models accuracy scores.
    - The precision (1%) and the F1 (1%) are still very low for high-risk group, just like the RandomOverSampler, SMOTE and Clustercentroids models.

 ## Deliverable 3 Results: Use Ensemble Classifiers to Predict Credit Risk